Jonny Craig: Sexual assault allegations

-In 2015, Slaves were kicked off the Warped Tour after Craig allegedly sexually harassed a female merchandise worker.
+In 2015, Slaves were kicked off the Warped Tour after Craig allegedly bullied and sexually harassed a female merchandise worker while he was intoxicated.

 In 2017, numerous ex-girlfriends accused Craig of sexual assault which led to Slaves being dropped from their record label, Artery Recordings, shortly before the scheduled release of their third album Beautiful Death.

 In 2019, Craig was accused of sexual assault and domestic violence from his ex-girlfriend, Taylor Nicole Dean, in a video posted to her YouTube channel.
 Craig threatened his accusers and their family members with legal action.
-She also accused him of being the one who introduced her to heroin and opened up about the abusive relationship and the dangerous behavior of Craig after and during her recovery and past relationship.